The following is a list of quality active webcams across the web. It is manually

 purpose in the listing.
 As above however, those who are able to successfully embed such

-streams into personal criteria-meeting web presentations are exceptions.
+streams into personal criteria-meeting web presentations would be exceptions.

 Finally there are a class of aggregate webcam sites that stock "open" cameras as

-left that way by technical configuration.
+left that way by careless technical configuration.
 These can be interesting as well but for

 the same reasons as above, and with the added concern that they only exist in some